bc-anaisabel/meta_analysis_climate_restor/README.md

 ### Diversity/abundance

-For recovery of these two metrics, there was an association between general dryness and lack of recovery or also can be put as increasing CMI is associated with greater recovery of biomass and species diversity (Figure 5).
-There was no clear association between CMI trends and recovery for these metrics.
+For recovery of these two metrics, there was an association between general dryness and a lack of recovery.
+These are data mostly drawn from forests so it makes sense that greater CMI is strongly associated with greater recovery of biomass and species diversity (Figure 5).
+There was no clear association between CMI trends and the recovery of abundance and diversity.

 <p align="center">
   <img src="output/CMI_Abun_Diver_normal_avg.png" width="800">